MS-WORKLAB/avd_automation/templates/automation/GUIDE.md

 2️⃣ The second process takes the VM name as input via Microsoft Teams and creates a new image version.
 This version is then prepared for deployment to the hosts within an AVD host pool.

-3️⃣ Finally, the third runbook takes the number of VMs as a parameter and initiates the routine for provisioning and integrating the VMs as session hosts into the AVD infrastructure.
+3️⃣ Finally, the third runbook takes the number of VMs as a parameter and initiates the routine for provisioning and integrating the VMs including TAG: IMGVer:#.#.# as session hosts into the AVD infrastructure.

 ##  Details